Larry Foyt

-Lawrence Joseph Roberds Foyt (born February 22, 1977) is an American former NASCAR and IndyCar driver.
+Lawrence Joseph Roberds Foyt (born February 22, 1977) is an American former NASCAR and IndyCar driver and current team principal for A.J.
+Foyt Enterprises.
 He is the biological grandson and adopted son of A. J. Foyt, and a biological cousin (and uncle by adoption) of A. J. Foyt IV.
 His biological mother (and sister by adoption) is Terry Lynn Foyt, daughter of A. J. Foyt, who divorced his biological father Larry Gene Roberds when he was an infant.
 He also drove in the 2004, 2005, and the 2006 Indianapolis 500 for A. J. Foyt Enterprises.

 Racing career

 Early career

 Foyt began racing in 1993 in the go-kart ranks, and won his first race two years later.
 He would win the state championship in his first year in 125cc competition one year later.
 In 1997, he began running USAC's Formula 2000 series.
 He won two races in the SCCA series in 1999.
 The next year, he made his stock car racing debut in the American Speed Association, where he won a pole at Winchester Speedway and had four top-tens.
 In addition, he made his first attempt at a Winston Cup race at Atlanta Motor Speedway in his father's backup car, but missed the field.
 The same year, he graduated from Texas Christian University with a degree in communications.